XueqiLu/ca-housing-price-analysis/README.md

 - **XGBoost** achieved the strongest predictive performance among the tested models.
 - Robustness testing highlighted that some models (e.g., XGBoost) can be sensitive to feature perturbations, motivating further refinement.

-For full quantitative results, figures, and discussion, see the report PDF in `report/`.
+For full quantitative results, figures, and discussion, see the report PDF named `CA_report`.